Dealing with AngerChanneled By DAVID GREGG

-Dealing with anger is one of the most destructive emotions a human being can face during a life, so I asked the Michael Entity for suggestions on how to handle this challenge.
+Dealing with anger is the most destructive emotion a human being can face in life.
+I asked the Michael Entity for suggestions on how to handle this significant challenge.
 The following text is Michael's channeled reply.

 The expression of anger is, in a word, release.
 Period.
 Think of it as a pressurized valve in the body that discharges an overflow of energy.
 Like the release of pressure in a boiler, anger is a way to blow off steam; there is no trickle here but an explosion of charged energy that gushes out all at once, saturating everything in its path.